redhat-best-practices-for-k8s/test-network-function/README.md

 * The annotation test-network-function.com/defaultnetworkinterface is the highest priority, and must contain a JSON-encoded string of the primary network interface for the pod.
 This must be explicitly set if needed.
 Examples can be seen in cnf-certification-test-partner
 * If the above is not present, the k8s.v1.cni.cncf.io/networks-status annotation is checked and the "interface" from the first entry found with "default"=true is used.
 This annotation is automatically managed in OpenShift but may not be present in K8s.
-* If multus IP addresses are discovered or configured, the partner pod needs to be deployed in the same namespace as the multus network interface for the connectivity test to pass.
-Refer to instruction here.

-If a pod is not suitable for network connectivity tests because it lacks binaries (e.g. ping), it should be given the label test-network-function.com/skip_connectivity_tests to exclude it from those tests.
+The label test-network-function.com/skip_connectivity_tests excludes pods from connectivity tests.
 The label value is not important, only its presence.

 #### operators